nf-core/website/src/content/docs/contributing/modules.md

 1. All mandatory and optional input files MUST be included in `input` channel definitions.

+2. All channel definitions that carry reference inputs, like fasta, intervals, and sequence dictionary SHOULD contain a meta map [for example, see here](https://github.com/nf-core/modules/blob/master/modules/nf-core/gatk4/collectreadcounts/main.nf).
+We do this because there are pipelines that support multiple genomes, and they use meta information to distinguish between different genomes.

 2. Non-file mandatory arguments or arguments needed to modify the command to make the module run with no error, SHOULD be provided as value channels (for example `lib_type` in [salmon/quant](https://github.com/nf-core/modules/blob/master/modules/nf-core/salmon/quant/main.nf)) - see 'Input/output options' below.

 3. All _non-mandatory_ command-line tool _non-file_ arguments MUST be provided as a string via the `$task.ext.args` variable.